mikayelgr/WinTCacheMulti/README.md

 ## Conclusion

-While I initially aimed to develop an embarrassingly parallel approach to "fix" the Windows File Explorer's thumbnail extraction process, I managed to go down deeper the rabbit hole and find out that this is technically impossible to do, due to the way that Windows handles and uses SQLite internally.
+While I initially aimed to develop an embarrassingly parallel approach to "fix" the Windows File Explorer's thumbnail extraction process, I managed to go down deeper the rabbit hole and find out that this is technically impossible to do due to the way that Windows handles and uses SQLite internally.

 Through extensive experimentation, it became evident that Windows imposes strict file locks on the thumbnail cache (`thumbcache_*` files) to ensure data integrity and (_presumably_) prevent corruption during concurrent read/write operations.
 Moreover, the reliance on the Windows Component Object Model (COM) and its threading model (Single-Threaded Apartments for the thumbnail cache) further compounds the challenge.
 My original attempts to share the IThumbnailCache object across multiple threads consistently resulted in errors (0x000005A4: Invalid thread identifier), highlighting inherent limitations in the system's design.